 The Truman Home in Independence was built by Bess Truman's maternal grandfather, George Porterfield Gates, over the years from 1867 to 1885.
 When Bess's father commited suicide in 1903 her mother moved the rest of the family into her parents' home and Bess grew up in the company of her grandparents.
 When Harry married Bess in 1919 he moved into the house, too.
 When he married Bess he'd been starting a new business, a haberdashery, in downtown Kansas city.
 But that failed in 1922 and he spent the next several years paying off his debts and getting into politics.
 In 1935 he was elected to the Senate and for the next 18 years he lived in Washington DC.
 When he retired from politics he bought the Truman Home from the Wallace estate and it served as his residence and personal office until the Truman Library was opened in 1957.

 Bess lived in the home until she died in 1982.
 She bequeathed the property to the National Park Service in her will.
 She left a caveat in that will: the second floor was not to be opened to the public until her daughter, Margaret, died.
 Margaret died in 2008 but the second floor has remained closed as that has been determined to be the best way to preserve the materials there.

-There used to be guided tours offered at the Farm Home but that stopped with the budget crisis in 2013 and has not been resumed.
-There is no visitor center there but the grounds are open for a walk-through daily.
+There is no visitor center at the Farm Home but the grounds are open for a walk-through daily.
 The Truman Home in Independence offers a visitor center in an old fire house, open daily from 8:30 am to 5 pm.
 Tickets for the Truman Home guided tour are available in the visitor center.
 The Noland home is open daily from 9 am to 4:30 pm for self-guided tours.

 The site is open daily, from sunrise to sunset.
 The only fees involved are for the guided tours, entrance is free.